rianovski/iac-gke-deployment/README.md

 ## Overview

 The project is organized to facilitate development, testing, deployment, and infrastructure management.
 Each folder is modular, making it easier to collaborate and maintain the application as it scales.

-For setup instructions and detailed usage, refer to the individual **README.md** files within each subfolder.